 3. REGULATORY LANDSCAPE

-We understand that regulatory bodies have taken a diverse approach to the laws and regulations regarding digital assets, including some characterizing or defining digital assets as virtual financial asset (by Malta), convertible virtual currency (by USA FinCEN) or virtual commodity (by Hong Kong).
-As a trading platform, we believe that bitcoin and litecoin (as well as other alternative-coins) are digital assets that are emerging as an innovative alternative asset class; and therefore, digital assets should not be called currency or money
+We understand that regulatory bodies have taken a diverse approach to the laws and regulations regarding digital assets, including some characterizing or defining digital assets as virtual financial asset (by Malta), convertible virtual currency (by USA FinCEN), virtual commodity (by Hong Kong) or digital payment token by Singapore.
+As a trading platform, we believe that bitcoin and litecoin (as well as other alternative-coins) are digital assets that are emerging as an innovative alternative asset class; and therefore, digital assets should not be called currency or money.

 We cooperate with governments and respect regulations and comply with applicable regulations.
 As good corporate citizens, we may be asked for information from law enforcement authorities and will assist if permissible by law as law enforcement conduct investigations to pursue and thwart illicit activity.
 What this also means is that our platform is intended for law abiding customers.
 We welcome the opportunity to earn your business, and in return we require that you act legally and properly on our platform.

 4. OUR AML/ATF PROGRAM

 We have designed our Program to reasonably prevent money laundering and terrorist financing through a risk-based, multi-layer control system.

 The first layer includes a stringent customer identification program, including verifying the identity of our customers, whether individuals or entities.
 In addition to obtaining identification documents, we obtain for non-natural persons their entities’ beneficial owners/natural persons consistent to international standards such as the Financial Action Task Force (FATF).